Portland, Maine Motorcycle Accident Lawyers

 • Passengers riding on a motorcycle or in an attached sidecar who are under 15 years old are also required to wear helmets.

-• While wearing a helmet usage is required for certain riders, it's important to note that Maine does not legally mandate the use of eye and face protection, or other protective riding gear.
+While wearing a helmet is required for certain riders, it's important to note that Maine does not legally mandate the use of eye and face protection or other protective riding gear.
 Helmets and other safety gear can prevent some injuries, but you still have a case whether you were wearing a helmet or not.

 If you or someone you love has been hurt in a motorcycle accident, you understand that there are challenges that lie ahead.
 Seeking fair compensation and navigating the legal process can be an overwhelming journey.
-That's where our dedicated team of motorcycle accident attorneys at Romanow Law Group comes in.
+That's where our dedicated legal team comes in.

 We know that motorcycle accidents are often complicated and can have an intense impact on your life.
 We possess an in-depth knowledge of Maine's motorcycle laws and regulations and are well-equipped to handle the most complex motorcycle accident cases that come our way.
 Our commitment is to provide legal representation tailored to your specific needs.